NI election: Sinn Féin says talks to be held on Tuesday

 'Focus on protocol'

-DUP MLA Philip Brett said more talks with the Northern Ireland secretary would be "pointless".

-He said he wanted the UK government to resolve his party's concerns about the Northern Ireland Protocol.
+Mr Brett of the DUP said he said he wanted the UK government to resolve his party's concerns about the Northern Ireland Protocol.

 "We've been talking for two-and-a-half years - now is the time for action," said the North Belfast MLA.